-Housing is typically the biggest expense in a family's budget.
-30 percent of family income is considered an appropriate portion to spend on housing, but poor and low-income families often pay more than 50 percent.
+Housing is typically the biggest item in a family's budget.
+30 percent of family income is widely considered an appropriate portion to spend on housing, but poor and low-income families often pay as much as 50 percent.
 Families with children may be particularly vulnerable to unaffordable housing: they earn less than other families, but need more.
 When less income is left over for discretionary spending, parents must make sacrifices that can reduce their children's quality of life.
 Too often, these choices include cutting back on necessities like food, clothes, and healthcare.^{3,4}

-Since 2000, more and more Shelby County families who rent are paying at least 35 percent of their incomes for housing (Figure 6).
-Of these families, almost two-thirds pay 50 percent or more (not shown).
+Figure 6 shows that since 2000, more and more Shelby County families who rent are spending too much of their budgets on housing.
+The percentages tracked by the yellow line represent the percentage of families each year who pay 35 percent or more of their income on rent.
+Of these families, almost two-thirds pay 50 percent or more (not shown in graph).